-Unlike the way they would choose a reverse mortgage originator, borrowers typically do not get the option to choose their reverse mortgage servicer.
+Unlike how they would choose a reverse mortgage originator, borrowers typically do not have the option to choose their reverse mortgage servicer.

 What is the role of the servicer?

-Think of the reverse mortgage servicer as the overseer of your loan that provides an array of administrative duties to ensure the loan runs smoothly.
+Think of the reverse mortgage servicer as your loan overseer, providing an array of administrative duties to ensure the loan runs smoothly.

-Similar to servicing on traditional “forward” mortgages, reverse mortgage servicers monitor monthly payments, including taxes and insurance, and they manage account delinquencies and respond to borrower inquiries.
+Like servicing on traditional “forward” mortgages, reverse mortgage servicers monitor monthly payments, including taxes and insurance, manage account delinquencies, and respond to borrower inquiries.

-Throughout the life of your loan, you will have several touch points with your servicer.
-One of these touch points includes an annual occupancy certificate that the servicer will send in the mail as a measure to ensure you are continuing to live in the home in which you have taken the reverse mortgage.
+Throughout the life of your loan, you will have several touchpoints with your servicer.
+One of these touch points includes an annual occupancy certificate that the servicer will send in the mail to ensure you continue living in the home in which you have taken the reverse mortgage.

 What is the servicer’s role at the end of the loan?

 Reverse mortgage servicers play an integral role in the fulfillment of the loan balance.
-Typically such a maturity event happens when the reverse mortgage borrower dies or otherwise vacates the property for longer than 12 months, or fails to timely pay taxes and insurance on their property.
+Typically, such a maturity event happens when the reverse mortgage borrower dies or otherwise vacates the property for over 12 months or fails to pay taxes and insurance on their property timely.